mauriziocarioli/PMI/readme.md

 Private Mortgage Insurance
 =======================

-Showcase of various business rule editing metaphors in Drools using a mortgage insurance use case
+Demonstration of various business rule editing metaphors in Drools using a mortgage insurance use case